jayy-lmao/sql-gen/README.md

-# SQLGen - Rust CLI Tool for PostgreSQL Database Operations Generation extending SQLX
+# SQL-Gen - Rust CLI Tool for PostgreSQL Database Operations Generation extending SQLX

+PR's and Issues welcome!
+This is still early stages of devopment, though hopefully useful to some!

-SQLGen is a command-line tool written in Rust that helps you generate Rust structs, queries, and SQL migrations based on an existing PostgreSQL database schema.
+SQL-Gen is a command-line tool written in Rust that helps you generate Rust structs, queries, and SQL migrations based on an existing PostgreSQL database schema.
 It utilizes the `sqlx` and `clap` libraries to provide a user-friendly and efficient experience for working with your PostgreSQL database.

 This project draws inspiration from `rsdbgen` (GitHub: [brianhv/rsdbgen](https://github.com/brianhb/rsdbgen)) and we appreciate their contribution to the Rust database tooling ecosystem.
 Originally this was going to be extending `rsdbgen` but at a certain point of changes it seemed to have diverged.